 |Changes to IBC forms

-The wording of the IBC’s home insurance forms was revised in July 2016; the new forms will come into force in June 2017.
+The wording of the IBC’s home insurance forms was revised in July 2016; the new forms came into force in June 2017.
 In particular, the scope of the pollution exclusion has been clarified and certain extensions of coverage have been added.
 Representatives are encouraged to carefully read the contracts before advising their clients.

 For further information, please read the following document.